 In 2002, Dr. Radbill moved to South Jersey and started practicing pain management, and became a Diplomat of the American Academy of Pain Management.
 He also works in addiction medicine at several different facilities, and is a waivered physician certified to prescribe Buprenorphine for opiate addiction.
 He has extensive training and experience in hormone replacement therapy, weight loss management, cosmetic medicine, and is proficient in all injectable procedures such as dermal fillers and Botox.

 Dr. Radbill has performed rejuvenative medical procedures with platelet rich plasma for orthopedic and cosmetic procedures, including hair loss.
 He also performs stem cell injections through the harvesting and injecting adipose tissue into arthritic joints.
 Dr. Radbill is certified to use, and has extensive experience with, all types of cosmetic lasers.
 He is a member of The American Osteopathic Association of Addiction Medicine and the American Academy of Integrative Pain Management.
 He is also an avid tennis player, and competes in USTA tournaments during the summer.
-Dr. Radbill lives in Marlton with his wife and their 5-year-old daughter.
+Dr. Radbill lives in Marlton, NJ with his wife and their 5-year-old daughter.